hugh-braico/sg-replay-importer/README.md

    exe.
 The importer will rename them and then append them onto your existing replays.

-**NOTE:** Don't put loose replay files in the replay folder before dragging them onto the importer.
+**NOTE:** Don't put replay files or zips in the replay folder before dragging them onto the importer.
 The importer will get confused and think that they are part of the existing replays.
-Zip files can be inside the replay folder if you want though.

 ## How to package your own release to exe